-An interviewer asked me to define a Promise during an interview for a contract job.
-I did and also recalled how I once used them to solve a problem, making sure to use phrases like “race condition” and “jQuery when/done pattern.”
+I interviewed for a contract position once and got a question about Promises.
+I answered it and also recalled a time when I used it on the job, making sure to use phrases like “race condition” and “jQuery when/done pattern.”

 I got the contract.

 Three days before a startup interview, I reviewed the skillset required for the position.
 It listed some things that I didn’t have that much experience with.